balupeddireddy08/Model_Context_Protocol_for_AI/explore-demo-GitHub-MCP-server/steps.md

 * Before demo: create a few notifications so `list_notifications` shows meaningful results quickly.
 * Use descriptive PR/issue titles so output looks tidy in the chat list (e.g., `"Notif demo PR — please review @me"`).
 * When demonstrating subscribe/unsubscribe, create *two* test items to clearly show the difference (one while unsubscribed, one while subscribed).
-* At the end of the demo, run `Agent: Mark all my notifications as read` so your inbox is cleaned for the next run.
+* At the end of the demo, run ` Mark all my notifications as read` so your inbox is cleaned for the next run.

 Great — Stage 5 (Security & Code Insights) implemented in full.
 Below you'll find everything you need to run the **4-part Security Story** in your single demo repo (`demo-streamlit`) using **VS Code + Copilot Agent (MCP: GitHub)** only.
 No `gh`/REST required — all MCP tool prompts are included.